slavo3dev/python_100_exercises/README.md

 ## A dict  function is another way to create a dictionary. dict  is also used to convert other objects to a dictionary.

+## As you see, accessing dictionary values follows the same syntax as accessing list items.
+The difference is that lists have indexes, while dictionaries have keys which you create by yourself.

 ## range()  is a Python built-in function that generates a range of integers.
 However, range()  creates a Python range object.
 To get a real list object you need to use the list() function to convert the range object into a list object.

 ## We used a set  function to convert the list to a set which would intermediately produce {'1', 1, 2}  with no duplicates because set objects cannot contain duplicates.
 Then using list  we converted the set back to a list.
 The drawback here is that the original order of the items is lost.
 If you need to preserve the order you may want to use the solution in Answer 2 below.